GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ![Sample authentication flow](../img/user-authn/passport/simple_flow.png)

 1. User attempts to access an application protected by Gluu
-1. Without a session, user's browser is redirected to a page showing a list where he can choose the identity provider he wants to use for login (eg. a SAML IDP or a OIDC OP).
+1. Without a session, the user's browser is redirected to a page showing a list where he can choose the identity provider he wants to use for login (eg. a SAML IDP or a OIDC OP).
-1. User is taken to the external site where he is asked for login credentials.
+1. User is taken to the external site, where he is asked for login credentials.
-1. Upon successful authentication, a redirection is made to Passport Node app where user's profile data is gathered.
+1. Upon successful authentication, a redirection is made to the Passport Node app where user's profile data is gathered.
 1. Attribute mapping is performed upon profile data so it is suitable for LDAP insertion
-1. Passport securely sends relevant profile data to Gluu authentication component (oxAuth)
+1. Passport securely sends relevant profile data to Gluu's authentication component (oxAuth)
 1. If the user does not exist already in local Gluu LDAP, it is created with the attributes present in profile data (if already existing, the profile is updated)
 1. A session is created for the user at the authorization server.
 The user access the application.

-Later, in section [Inbound flow revisited](#inbound-flow-revisited) more specific details are provided.
-Also means to alter the standard flow are presented.
+Later, in the [Inbound flow revisited](#inbound-flow-revisited) section, more specific details are provided.
+Methods to alter the standard flow are also presented.

 ## Supported providers

 Out of the box, the following external identity providers can be integrated:

 - SAML IDPs
-- OpenId Connect OPs (standard communication or via Gluu's mediator [oxd server](https://gluu.org/docs/oxd/))
+- OpenId Connect OPs (with standard communication or via Gluu's mediator [oxd server](https://gluu.org/docs/oxd/))
 - OAuth (v1.0 or v2.0) Authorization Servers

 A typical usage of OAuth inbound identity is for supporting social login, ie. making your users log in to your application by using their existing accounts at popular sites like Facebook, Twitter, Github, etc.

 ### Strategies

-Gluu Passport is built upon the popular authentication middleware [Passport.js](http://www.passportjs.org/) which supports plugins (AKA "*Strategies*") that allow integration of identity providers easily.
+Gluu Passport is built upon the popular authentication middleware [Passport.js](http://www.passportjs.org/), which supports plugins (AKA "*Strategies*") that allow integration of identity providers easily.
 There are hundreds of strategies available in [npm](https://www.npmjs.com/) (the Node.js Package Registry).
-You can integrate any strategy as long as it lives under the OAuth umbrella.
+You can integrate any strategy as long as it is under the OAuth umbrella.

 ## Passport configuration

-For most inbound identity needs, we provide an easy point-and-click solution to configure your setup.
+For most inbound identity needs, we provide an easy point-and-click solution to configure setup.
 To learn how to integrate and configure inbound identity for **SAML providers** visit [this](./inbound-saml-passport.md) page.
 For **OpenID connect and OAuth providers** find the relevant contents [here](./inbound-oauth-passport.md).

 At a high level the following can be performed directly via the admin UI:

 - Enabling passport
 - Setting global configuration parameters, such as [logging](#logging) behavior
-- Addding identity providers (specifying underlying Passport.js strategy, parameterization, and attribute mapping/transformation file)
+- Adding identity providers (specifying underlying Passport.js strategy, parameterization, and attribute mapping/transformation file)
 - Managing identity providers (disabling, removal, etc.)
 - Setting configuration parameters for [IDP-initiated flows](./authn-guide/inbound-saml-passport.md#idp-initiated-inbound-flow) (SAML IDPs only)